All Episodes

 The name that we're not talking about, because it all ties back to this, is Mark Elias.

-So we now know that this was all under a phony pretext, the whole Trump Russia investigation.
+So we now know that this was all under a phony pretext, the whole Trump-Russia investigation.

 Well, why is it allowed to continue?

-Why haven't people been held accountable for fixing investigations for spreading false information to the American people, to Congress?
+Why haven't people been held accountable for fixing investigations, for spreading false information to the American people, to Congress?

-Well, we've got one of the weakest attorney generals we've ever had In my lifetime, and as long as Jeff Sessions is the attorney general, I think we're going to continue on in perpetuity with these problems.
+And as long as Jeff Sessions is the attorney general, I think we're going to continue on in perpetuity with these problems.

 I really do think that that is a major impetus.

-I do believe the inspector general, I do think, and I hope he's making progress, but I worry that they're not willing to prosecute their own.
+I do believe, and you and I have talked about this, I do believe the Inspector General, I do think, and I hope he's making progress, but I worry that they're not willing to prosecute their own.

 In the book, The Deep State that I wrote, I talk about it from the EPA to the Department of Interior to the Department of Justice to the State Department.